Ellezique/Full-Stack-App-PART-A/README.md

 ###### Chatroom
 Each movie/series card contains its own chatroom relevant to that movie/series.

-Messages will have full CRUD functionality.
+Messages will have CRUD functionality.
 Users can post, edit and delete their own messages.
 Admin role users can additionally delete anyone's message to ensure a means for removing inappropriate content.

 Each message will include:
 - username